myothida/myothida/README.md

 ### Machine Learning
   - [Machine Learning Explainer Dashboard](https://machine-learn-ex.herokuapp.com/): A dashboard to interpret machine learning models and tuning of hyperparameters.
 Interactive features provides to visualize the effect of hyperparmaters and make machine learning easier.
   - [Classification: Detecting Diabetic in Early Stage](https://github.com/myothida/diabetic-detection-app.git): A model to detect the Diabetic using different features such as Age, weight, height and blood pressure.
 A total of six different classification algorithms are used to evaluate the performance of the model.
-  - [Regression: Predicting Boston Housing Prices](Link): A model to predict the value of a given house in the Boston real estate market using various features.
-Identified the best price that a client can sell their house utilizing machine learning.
+  - [Regression: Predicting Bhutan Traffic Offences](Link): A model to predict the number of traffic offences using various features..
   - [Regression: Predicting Car Prices](Link): A model to predict the value of a second hand car in using various statistical analysis tools.
 Identified the best price that a client can sell their car utilizing machine learning.

 ### Data Analysis and Visualisation